-Demand Charge: \$7.75 per kW of billed demand.
+\$9.00 per kW of billed demand.
+Demand Charge:

-Energy Limiter: \$0.1453 per kWh
+Energy Limiter: \$0.1208

-For each month, the customer shall be billed the lesser of 1) the amount for the Energy Limiter or 2) the amount for the Energy Charge plus the amount for the Demand Charge.
+For each month, the customer shall be billed the lesser of 1) the amount for the Energy Limiter, and 2) the amount for the Energy Charge plus the amount for the Demand Charge.
 This provision does not affect the billing of the customer charge, the distribution demand charge, and the PCAC, which are also billed each month.